Shaheen falcon: Feeding

 Shaheens mostly hunt small birds, though medium-sized birds such as pigeons and parrots are also taken.
 Strong and fast, they dive from great heights to strike prey with their talons.
-If the impact does not kill the prey, the falcon bites the neck of its victim to ensure death.
+If the impact does not kill the prey, the falcon bites the neck of its victim to ensure a kill.

 Breeding

 The reproductive season is from December to April.
 The birds occupy nests on high cliff ledges or in cavities and tunnels.
 They lay clutches of 3-4 eggs.
 The chicks fledge within 48 days with an average nesting success of 1.32 chicks per nest.
 In India the shaheen has been recorded as nesting on man-made structures such as buildings and mobile phone transmission towers.

 Status

 The conservation status of the shaheen in Sri Lanka is vulnerable.
 A preliminary population estimate of 40 breeding pairs there was made in 1996, based on a brief survey.
 The estimate was later corrected to 100 breeding pairs.